E-Bike cycling cruise Southern Dalmatia

 (Pedal 27 km)

-Today we cruise to the island of Brač, which is famous for its radiant marble that was, among others, used for the White House in Washington or the Reichstag building in Berlin.
+Today we cruise to the island of Brač, which is famous for its radiant limestone that was, among others, used for the White House in Washington or the Reichstag building in Berlin.
 After an extended swim break followed by lunch, we start our cycling trip in Sumartin, leading us to Selca and on to the picturesque harbour town Pučišća.
 The picturesque harbor is home to one of the most famous masonry schools in Croatia.
-The creations of the students decorate the harbor village.
 Overnight stay Pučišća.

 Panorama 6 (Thu) Omiš - Split